dell/csi-baremetal/docs/proposals/volume-expansion.md

 CSI can also send alerts about volume expansion process similar to disk replacement or put annotations on Volume with expansion process status.

+Besides PVC has conditions (pvc.Status.Conditions) about resizing such as `PersistentVolumeClaimResizing`.
+This condition is set, when resize is in progress.
-Also PV size is changed only after successful resizing, so operator can determine if volume expansion was successful either by according events or new PV size.
+When expansion is finished, resizer removes resize conditions.Also PV size is changed only after successful resizing, so operator can determine if volume expansion was successful by according events, new PV size or PVC conditions.

 ## Compatibility